Changes in our skin as we age are inevitable, including loss of moisture, changes in…

 Most cocktails tend to be made with spirits, so their alcohol content can vary depending on your order (and bartender).
 However, the mixers in alcohol are often fruity, sweet and terrible for our skin.
 Clear complexions and cocktails simply don’t mix.

-So do I have to give up alcohol?
+So do I have to give up alcohol to protect my skin?

 What else can I do?